Menthalion/FateProvidence/README.md

 #### To a skill list system

-Some people founnd the above two column list too large, or taking the minimum of two scores contrary to the Fate mindset.
+Some people found the above two column list too large, or taking the minimum of two scores contrary to the Fate mindset.

 Splitting up the origin column into realm (*material, conceptual, spiritual*) and style (*power, mastery*) columns made it possible to abstract away most of the realm axis with the use of narrative license.
 This left only a reduced act column and style column cross-product for a total of 10 skills.